CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 Something capable of running (and ideally editing) .py files.
 Just install python for this. the Tkinter library.
 If you have python installed but do not have tkinter installed, question why.
 It's supposed to be pre-packaged with python.
 Maybe try attempting a clean install of python?
+The Pyperclip Library- go into your command line and type "pip install pyperclip" without the quotes.
+It can take a moment to wake up or do anything so please be patient and if you're inexperienced with the command line, don't worry.
+This just installs a python library and it's one I'm almost certain is safe.

 You should also have this file in the same folder as the main program.